Skip to main content

 Fiber strengthens your immune system and prevents obesity.
 Another ingredient in the low-carb pancake is chia seeds.
 The superfood is characterized by a high protein content (17 grams per 100 grams) and many minerals.

-Now, to prepare five pieces of the low-carb pancakes, here’s what you’ll need:
+Now, to prepare five servings of low-carb pancakes, here’s what you’ll need:

 • 3 eggs